OBOAcademy/obook/docs/tutorial/pull-requests.md

 ## How to find a reviewer for your pull request in an open source environment

+1. Publicly managed ontologies do not have a structure in place to automatically deal with PRs.
+1. If you make a PR to an open source project, you should open a separate social channel to the developers to notify them of your PR (e.g. find the project mailing list, Slack, etc.).
+You should introduce yourself and give some context.
 1. Depending on the level of your permissions for the repository, you may or may not be able to assign a reviewer yourself.
 1. If you have write access to the repository, you can assign a reviewer.
 1. Otherwise, you can tag people in the description of your pull request.